A Study of Immunotherapy Treatment After Surgery and Chemotherapy for Lung Cancer

 Can immunotherapy help treat lung cancer after surgery and chemotherapy?

-This phase III ALCHEMIST trial studies how well nivolumab after surgery and chemotherapy work in treating patients with stage IB-IIIA non-small cell lung cancer.
+This phase III ALCHEMIST treatment trial studies how well nivolumab after surgery and chemotherapy work in treating patients with stage IB-IIIA non-small cell lung cancer.
 Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Adjuvant Nivolumab in Resected Lung Cancers (ANVIL)-A Randomized Phase III Study of Nivolumab After Surgical Resection and Adjuvant Chemotherapy in Non-Small Cell Lung Cancers

 - To evaluate whether adjuvant therapy with nivolumab will result in improved overall survival (OS) and/or disease-free survival (DFS) over standard observation in patients with stage IB >= 4 cm, II and IIIA, non-small cell lung cancer (NSCLC) following surgical resection and standard adjuvant therapy.

 II.
 To evaluate whether adjuvant therapy with nivolumab will result in improved disease-free survival (DFS) over standard observation in patients with stage IB >= 4cm, II and IIIA, NSCLC with high PD-L1 expression (>= 50% staining) following surgical resection and standard adjuvant therapy.

 III.
 To evaluate whether adjuvant therapy with nivolumab will result in improved overall survival (OS) over standard observation in patients with stage IB >= 4cm, II and IIIA, NSCLC following surgical resection and standard adjuvant therapy.